 Why one year?

 It comes back, again, to my desire to have multiple exit strategies with everything I do.
 I cannot stress this point enough—you need to ALWAYS have multiple exit strategies.
 So, my strategies are as follows:

-- Find a long-term private lender– If the lending environment changes and I cannot get a loan, I would look for a private lender who wanted a long-term investment.
-With the stability of the property, and the magnitude of the deal, I’m confident I could find a wealthy individual looking to earn a solid interest rate for 15 years or more.
+- Find a long-term private lender.
+If the lending environment changes and I cannot get a loan, I would look for a private lender who wanted a long-term investment.
+With the stability of the property and the magnitude of the deal, I’m confident I could find a wealthy individual looking to earn a solid interest rate for 15 years or more.

-But what If I don’t have any money!!?
+“But what if I don’t have any money?!”

-Like I said earlier, the private lender will be funding the purchase price of $90k on this deal, and I will be funding about $12,000 in repairs/closing costs.
+Like I said earlier, the private lender will be funding the purchase price of $90,000 on this deal, and I will be funding about $12,000 in repairs/closing costs.
 But what if I didn’t have that money?
 Because I’m a big fan of learning how to invest in real estate with no money, let me share just a few ideas:

 See?
 Ken agrees.

-In my state, we close real estate transactions with Title Companies, though in some states you might use an attorney.
+In my state, we close real estate transactions with title companies, though in some states, you might use an attorney.
 Either way, the process is pretty much the same.

 Let’s do a quick re-cap:

-- Found the property online
+- I found the property online.

-- Walked through the property quickly
+- I walked through the property quickly.

-- Offered on the property
+- I offered on the property.

-Now comes the fun part – landlording.
-If you want to learn more about my landlording tips, definitely check out “How to Be a Landlord: Top Ten Tips for Success“.
+Now comes the fun part: landlording.
+If you want to learn more about my landlording tips, definitely check out “How to Be a Landlord: Top Ten Tips for Success.“

-Anyways, that’s the story!
+Anyway, that’s the story!
 If you stuck through this whole time, I sure hope you take a second and leave me a comment below and let me know what you learned or what I forgot!